 - Your home must be a single-family home or a two- to four-unit home with one unit occupied by the owner.
 (Certain condominiums and manufactured homes that meet FHA requirements are also eligible).

-To qualify you must also participate in a free information session offered by a U.S. Department of Housing and Urban Development (HUD) counselor.
+To qualify you must also participate in an information session offered by a U.S. Department of Housing and Urban Development (HUD) counselor.
+Counseling isn’t always free.

 There are no restrictions on how a borrower uses the money they receive from a reverse mortgage.
 The size of the payments a borrower receives depends on a few factors: